BukkitGerman/67346c0a/README.md

 - Profile Page (Only Visibil for Registered users)
 - Login / Register | Logout (When user is Logged in)

+###PHP Functions
+- showNavigation($aktive)
+	- Showes the Navigationbar with the Active tab.

+- showSidebar()
+	- Showes the Sidebar

+- showFooter()
+	- Showes the footer with Copyright.

 ###Functionality
 - Teamspeak Link